|

 part of being an artist is making good art.
 Techniques

 can be learned, art cannot!
+No

 project is too large or too small.
 Polly Hope's largest artwork